juan-tonina/internations-poc/README.md

 This POC was created using a react starter kit.

+#### Incomplete list of TODO's:

+- Change the dashboard (if you add enough users or groups, it goes through the footer and it messes everything up)

 ### "List what API endpoints would you expect your backend to implement."

  _I would expect a Restful API, probably using OAuth_